GoldenStarCode/test/README.rst

 Note: The figure is drawn by *draw_landmarks_trajectory* function of this package.

-5.2. `The minimum distance of a set of points from a curve simultaneously.`
+5.2.
+The minimum distance of a set of points from a curve simultaneously
 ###########################################################################

-Usage: See [ii]_
+Usage: See [ii]_.

 Example: